Each year several thousand visitors enjoy

 books and garden gifts.

 There are many thousands of heirloom garden varieties being permanently maintained at Heritage Farm.
 The Preservation Gardens are planted on certified organic land and are open for public viewing.
-From each packet of seed purchased, 25 cents goes into an endowment to help pay salaries of employees who maintain SSE's vast collection.

 Ancient White Park Cattle